 At present, the award-winning company has managed to create 16 brands of mountain bikes.
 These include women’s and kids’ mountain bikes.
 The company is one of the biggest advocates for green energy.
 As a result, it uses elements such as carbon fiber or aluminum for both hardtails and downhill bikes.

 Thriving on the idea of creating better brands to meet every rider’s expectations has been their main philosophy.
 They philosophy against tough competitors is using high-end features to their advantage.
 Even though they are fairly pricier that other brands, testers still find them quite convenient when accomplishing downhill tasks.

 Initially, Roskopp was a professional skateboarder who partnered with Novak to found these bicycles.
 The two decided to add Marquez as a partner who was already conversant with the creation of bicycle suspensions.

 In 1994, they created the first bike- Tazmon.
-They managed to use the single pivot technology to create the 80mm bike.
+They managed to use the single pivot technology to create the 80mm travel mountain bike.
 With time, they founded their second prototype travel Heckler.
 In 1999, it obtained full patented rights over Outland’s Virtual Pivot Point (VPP).

 Other brands were born, including; Cervelo, Focus and Royal Dutch Gazelle.
 This has not hindered its performance in any way.
 In fact, it has managed to make great sales owing to the enormous introduction of high-end bikes.